aeternity/protocol/channels/authentication.md

   being used instead of private key.
 This smart contract has a state and it is updated by on-chain transactions.
 It is not updated by off-chain ones but since the authentication method MUST be valid in the future, a static version of the authentication method is used.
-More detailed explaination for Generalized Accounts can be found [here](../generalized_accounts/README.md).
+More detailed explanation for Generalized Accounts can be found [here](../generalized_accounts/README.md).

 Since a participant can upgrade their account from a `basic` to `generalized`